enkidevs/curriculum/JavaScript/Ecmascript 2015/classes-modules/classes-and-constructor.md

 type: normal

+tags:

+  - es6

+  - introduction

+  - oop

 inAlgoPool: false

-category: must-know
+category: feature

-links:

 ---
 ## Content

-Whilst it has always been possible to simulate classical inheritance in JavaScript it comes with a number of gotcha's and caveats.
+It has always been possible to simulate classical inheritance in JavaScript, however it comes with a number of gotcha's and caveats, and is widely regarded as "not nice to work with".

-ES6 introduces classes and inheritance to JavaScript.
-It is important to note that these changes dont change JavaScripts prototype model just make it easier to work with.
+ES6 introduces classes and inheritance to JavaScript with the addition of `class` keyword.
+It is important to note a few things:

-It is worth noting that some developers feel that the new class related features are not a good idea as they go against JavaScripts prototypical inheritance model.
+* These changes don't change JavaScript's prototype model, they are merely syntactic sugar.

-Classes in JavaScript support only one level of inheritance although there is an approach called mixins for getting around this.
+* `Class`es in JavaScript support only one level of inheritance (although there is an approach called _mixins_ for getting around this.)

-It is important to note that in JavaScript classes are not hoisted (moved up to the beginning of a scope block) so must always be declared before they are used.
+* `Class`es are not hoisted (moved up to the beginning of a scope block) so must always be declared before they are used.

-We can create a class in JavaScript with the following syntax:
+We can create a `class` in JavaScript with the following syntax:

 ```
 class Person {